ui3TD/IM-HarmonyIntegration/README.md

 # IM-HarmonyIntegration
 This [BepInEx](https://github.com/BepInEx/BepInEx) plugin integrates [Harmony](https://github.com/pardeike/Harmony) into Idol Manager.
 You need this installed to activate any Harmony mods for Idol Manager on Steam Workshop.

-The in-game mod manager has been patched to search for and load _HarmonyID_.dll in each mod's folder, where "_HarmonyID_" is a field in the mod's info.json file.
+The in-game mod manager has been patched to search for and load `<HarmonyID>.dll` in each mod's folder, where `HarmonyID` is a field in the mod's `info.json` file.
 Toggling mods in-game will enable/disable the Harmony patches as expected.

 [The Steam Workshop page of IM-HarmonyIntegration](https://steamcommunity.com/sharedfiles/filedetails/?id=3102983863) done absolutely nothing to the game, it was simply act as a prerequisites items for mods that uses this plugin and due to the fact there is no way to actually copy/modify a game's installation folder with Steam Workshop.